cambiotraining/unix-shell/materials/99-extras/03-faqs.md

 ### What do the different text colours in terminal mean?

 Every terminal environment looks different and the colour scheme varies in different terminal systems.
-The first part, such as `username@machine:~$` shows your username, the name of the computer, the location in the filesystem where you are at the moment.
-After, the names in blue are folder/directory names.
-Then, here, we see some .txt files in green.
-Please note again that this varies in all systems.
+The first part, such as `username@machine:~$` in green displays your username, the name of the computer, the location (or folder) in the filesystem where you are currently.
-Thus, generally speaking, different file/folder types are indicated by different colours.
+Generally speaking, different file/folder types are indicated by different colours.
 For example, in our course terminal, blue files indicate it is a folder, green indicates .txt files, and red indicates a zipped file.
+Please note once again that this varies in all systems.

 ### I don’t see the `$` at the beginning of the line anymore, what can I do?
 Ctrl+C (aborts current task and returns control to the user) or Ctrl+Z (pauses the task running currently and can return control to the user)